-National Volunteer Week is April 15-21
+National Volunteer Week is April 21-27

-Northern NJ National Volunteer Week is April 15 to 21, 2012.
-This year's theme is "Celebrating People in Action".
-It is the time to recognize and celebrate the men, women and youth who dedicate themselves to taking action and solving problems in their communities, and to call on every American to do his or her part to sustain the growing spirit of service to the community, whether by committing hours or dollars to the cause.
+Northern NJ National Volunteer Week is April 21 to 27, 2013.
+This year's theme, "Celebrating Service" marks a time to recognize and celebrate the men, women and youth who dedicate themselves to taking action and solving problems in their communities.
+The week calls on every American to do his or her part to sustain the growing spirit of service to the community, whether by committing hours or dollars to the cause.

-Out of this current economic crisis, there is a movement growing, an interest in civic engagement, a great appetite by Americans to pull together to help their neighbors here and around the world.
+Out of the recent economic crisis has grown increased interest in civic engagement, a great appetite by Americans to pull together to help their neighbors here and around the world.
+In our area this has been most recently evidenced by the response to Hurricane Sandy.

 National Volunteer Week was established in 1974 and has grown exponentially each subsequent year, with literally thousands of volunteer projects and special events scheduled throughout the week.
+With the fourth year anniversary of the Edward M. Kennedy Serve America Act, the creation of the Volunteer Generation Fund and the resonant call to serve from the President, this year will be even more energizing and inspiring.